 In 1997, Patti LaBelle released the first of five bestselling cookbooks.

 In 1998, Patti LaBelle released the live album, Live!
-One Night Only.
-She was also honored with the Triumphant Spirit Award for Career Achievement at the 1998 Essence Awards, featuring tributes from various artists.
+One Night Only, and was honored with the Triumphant Spirit Award for Career Achievement at the Essence Awards.

-In February 1999, Patti LaBelle received her second Grammy win for the album, Live!
+In February 1999, Patti LaBelle won her second Grammy for her live album, Live!
 One Night Only.

 In 2000, Patti LaBelle released her final MCA album, When a Woman Loves.

-In 2005, Patti LaBelle released her covers album, Classic Moments.
-That same year, she collaborated with Olivia Newton-John on Newton-John's album Stronger Than Before.
+In 2005, Patti LaBelle released her covers album, Classic Moments, and left the label due to a rivalry with Antonio "L.A."
+Reid over her career direction.
+She also collaborated with Olivia Newton-John on Newton-John's album Stronger Than Before.

-In 2006, Patti LaBelle was awarded the Legend Award at the World Music Awards.
-She also released her first gospel album, The Gospel According to Patti LaBelle, which later peaked at number one on Billboard's gospel chart.
-She also released the book, Patti's Pearls, during this period.
+In 2006, Patti LaBelle released her first gospel album, The Gospel According to Patti LaBelle, which reached number one on Billboard's gospel chart.
+LaBelle also released the book, Patti's Pearls, during this period.

 In 2007, Patti LaBelle returned to Def Jam and released her second holiday album, Miss Patti's Christmas.

-In 2008, Patti LaBelle briefly reunited with Nona Hendryx and Sarah Dash as Labelle, releasing the group's first new album in more than 30 years, titled Back to Now.
+In 2008, Patti LaBelle briefly reunited with Nona Hendryx and Sarah Dash as Labelle for the group's first new album in more than 30 years, Back to Now.

-On September 14, 2010, Patti LaBelle returned to Broadway after two decades, starring in the musical Fela!
-She took over the role of Fela's mother, Funmilayo Ransome-Kuti.
+On September 14, 2010, Patti LaBelle returned to Broadway after two decades to star in the musical Fela! as Funmilayo Ransome-Kuti.

-On January 2, 2011, Patti LaBelle's run with the Broadway production of "Fela!" came to an end.
+On January 2, 2011, Patti LaBelle concluded her performance run in the Broadway musical Fela!.

-On May 23, 2011, Patti LaBelle appeared on "Oprah's Farewell Spectacular, Part 1," the first show in a three-part series marking the finale of The Oprah Winfrey Show.
-She sang "Over the Rainbow" with Josh Groban.
+On May 23, 2011, Patti LaBelle appeared on "Oprah's Farewell Spectacular, Part 1" singing "Over the Rainbow" with Josh Groban.

-In June 2011, a West Point cadet filed a civil suit against Patti LaBelle, alleging he was assaulted by her bodyguards at George Bush Intercontinental Airport in Houston, Texas.
-The cadet claimed the entourage attacked him, causing a concussion, while LaBelle's entourage said he provoked the attack.
+In June 2011, a West Point cadet filed a civil suit against Patti LaBelle after he was allegedly assaulted by her bodyguards at George Bush Intercontinental Airport in Houston, Texas.
+The cadet sought $1 million in civil court and Labelle filed a counter-suit.

 On June 26, 2011, Patti LaBelle was honored with the Lifetime Achievement Award at the BET Awards.